chmduquesne/blog/content/operations-research-and-beer-drinking.md

-Title: Using Operations Research for better beer drinking.
+Title: Operations Research and Beer drinking
 Category: misc
 Date: 2011-09-17 17:22

+I am just returning from Charlotte NC, where I had an amazing time at the INFORMS 2011 conference.
+Being in the airport waiting for my flight, I figured out I could use this spare time to share a cool story about Operations Research.

-If you are a little bit into beer, you probably know Belgium produces among the best beers in the world.
-You also probably know about the [trappist beers][1], which are some of the most famous and the most tastiest beers brewed in the area.
+I happen to be a beer lover.
+If you're anything like me, you probably know Belgium produces among the best beers in the world.
+You also probably know about the [trappist beers][1], which are some of the most famous and tastiest beers brewed in the area.

-Two years ago, [one of my friends][2] had a crazy idea: He looked at a map, locating the trappist abbeys producing those excellent beers, and noticed they all were in the same area and not too far from each other.
+Two years ago, [one of my friends][2] had a crazy idea: He looked at a map, locating the trappist abbeys producing those excellent beers, and noticed they all were not very far from each other.
 He thus proposed a tour of Belgium that would visit all of them, by bicycle.
 I was immediately very enthusiastic about the idea and started to think about how to make it become true.

 Planning the trip
 -----------------

+So, given 7 cities and a tour to plan (The french abbey of [Mont des Cats][4] and the german abbey of [Maria Toevlucht][5] had not announced their plans of brewing their own beers at the time), can you guess what am I immediately thought about?
+That's right, the [Travelling Salesman Problem][3]!
+Of course, the problem itself is NP-hard, but in practice, with an instance of this size, it is doable manually.

-The first question about this tour was: How to do it efficiently?
-Since we would do it by bicycle, we had to use the shortest tour in order not to waste too much time on the road.
-As a good Operations Research student, I knew this would require to solve an instance of the [TSP][3], which is proven to be a NP-hard problem.
-Fortunately, with only seven abbeys to visit (at the time, since very recently the french abbey of [Mont des Cats][4] and the german abbey of [Maria Toevlucht][5] both announced their plan of brewing their own beers recently) this instance was solvable.
-I used [the online solver][6] from the very good [TSP website][7] of the university of Georgia Tech to plan the trip.
-Then, since I did not need to travel back to the first abbey, I removed the longest edge.
+I could have done it by myself, but this was a unique opportunity to use [the online solver][6] from the [TSP website][7] of the university of Georgia Tech!
+Since we did not actually needed to go back to the first abbey, I removed the longest edge.

-Do you see my mistake here?
-I assumed I needed to solve a TSP while I actually needed to solve an Hamiltonian path.
-Both problems are NP-hard, but they are not the same.
+I know what you are thinking: "Are you kidding me?
+A TSP Problem?
+If you remove an edge, this is not a tour, this is an Hamiltonian Path!".
+You are completely right, I did not solve the right problem.
+The thing is, I did not know any Online Hamiltonian Path Solver at the time, and this was probably the coolest use I could ever make of Concorde.
+Still a good story, isn't it?

 Doing it!
 ---------